webdiscus/ansis/README.md

 ## 🔄 [Why switch to Ansis](#switch-to-ansis)

 Today, the two [smallest](#compare-size) and [fastest](#benchmark) libraries are  `ansis` and `picocolors`.
-Both are recommended by the [ES Tooling](https://github.com/es-tooling) community as the best replacements for older, bulkier libraries.
+Both are [recommended](https://github.com/es-tooling/module-replacements/blob/main/docs/modules/chalk.md) by the [ES Tooling](https://github.com/es-tooling) community as replacements for older, bulkier libraries.

 ### 📦 Unpacked size

+The package size in `node_modules` directory:

 - `picocolors`: [6.4 kB][npm-picocolors] - A micro library with only basic features.
 - `аnsis`: [7.0 kB][npm-ansis] - A powerful library containing all the features you need.
-- `chalk`:  [44.2 kB][npm-chalk] - Provides similar functionality to Ansis but is larger.
+- `chalk`:  [44.2 kB][npm-chalk] - Provides similar functionality to Ansis.

 ### ⚡ Performance

-- `picocolors`: The fastest when applying a single style (e.g., `red` only).
+- `picocolors`: The fastest when applying a single style (e.g., `red`) only.
 - `аnsis`: The fastest when applying two or more styles (e.g., `red` + `bgWhite`).
 - `chalk`: Slower than both **Ansis** and **Picocolors** in all use cases.